mariadb-corporation/mariadb-connector-nodejs/documentation/readme.md

 * `format(sql, value)`
 * `stats(options, callback)`

-escape function are not implemented, since it can lead to injection. statistic method is public in mysql, but not documented.
+escape function are not intentionally implemented, since it can lead to injection. use Connection.query(sql, values), it will be more secure and faster statistic method is public in mysql, but not documented.

 ### Initiate a connection